Pilot Program TUM Learning Professional

 The TUM Learning Professional pilot program is open to academic mid-level staff (employed on a temporary or unlimited basis in pay group E/A13 or higher) with one to two years of experience in teaching or scientific further education and preferably with a completed doctorate.
 Your professional experience should be post-doctorate and include the development and active implementation of teaching or professional development offerings.
-The Bavarian University Certificate in Teaching (at least basic level), a comparable teaching qualification or qualification or a documented substantial experience in teaching and further education is also required.
+The Bavarian University Certificate in Teaching (at least basic level), a comparable qualification or a documented substantial experience in teaching and further education is also required.

 This program is particularly designed for persons wanting to specialize in innovative (digital) teaching/learning and the development of future-oriented qualification profiles.
 Another emphasis is the development of professionals (internal and external specialists and managers).
 It is ideal for those who are seeking to become experts in these areas, both in and outside of the university.
 There is no age limit for application.

 The pilot program has a duration of at least 12 months, although the delivery of the content can be extended to a maximum of 24 months.
 Courses, workshops and job shadowing will generally take place during working hours.
 However, certain qualification elements such as career coaching and peer mentoring may require commitment outside of normal working hours.

 Structure and Contents of the Pilot Program